anrisakaki/anrisakaki.github.io/_pages/about.md

 I obtained my PhD in Economics from the Department of Political Economy, King's College London.

-Feel free to get in touch with me at: anri.sakakibara@kcl.ac.uk
+Feel free to get in touch with me at: anri.sakakibara@tum.de